Preventive & General Dentistry in Neenah, WI

-Periodontal disease or gum disease affects millions of Americans each year.
+Periodontal disease (gum disease) affects millions of Americans each year.
 This common problem can lead to very serious whole-health issues such as tooth loss, heart disease, and diabetes.
-Our expert dentist in Neenah uses his advanced training to assess your gum health during each visit.
+Our expert dentist in Neenah and his hygienists use advanced training to assess your gum health during each visit.

-Periodontal disease can be prevented with regular, effective brushing, flossing, and Fox Valley Dental cleanings.
-If this disease has taken hold and is left untreated it can cause symptoms such as red, inflamed, sensitive, or bleeding gums.
-But don’t fear, Dr. Olsen can get you back on the right track with professional cleanings to remove the dangerous plaque and tartar build-up.
+If this disease has taken hold it can cause symptoms such as red, inflamed, sensitive or bleeding gums.
+Don’t fear, Dr. Olsen and his dental hygiene team can get you back on the right track with professional periodontal treatment.

 As part of our commitment to whole health and modern technology, our office uses a Velscope to perform oral cancer screening.
 These screenings are carried out on an annual basis to search for early signs of cancer such as lumps, lesions, or red and white patches in the mouth.

 The Velscope is used after Dr. Olsen has visually evaluated your mouth for any obvious signs of oral cancer.
 This amazing piece of technology uses a harmless, bright blue light to inspect your mouth and tongue.
 The light illuminates over healthy tissue and changes when abnormal tissue is detected.
 This device thus allows Dr. Olsen to catch any early signs of oral cancer and discuss the best course of action for you.